Family: Innocent bystander saves mother, 4 kids during carjacking

 IMPD officers at the crime scene said Hall was shot in the arm and taken to Eskenazi Hospital.
 She was in stable condition on Monday, according to police.

-Officer Samone Burris with IMPD said, “Lives can be lost, people can be injured, and there’s no reason for this to have to happen within our neighborhood.”
+Officer Samone Burris with IMPD told I-Team 8 on Monday, “Lives can be lost, people can be injured, and there’s no reason for this to have to happen within our neighborhood.”

 Burris added, “All the parties involved have been identified so we’re not looking for anybody else involved in this incident and we want to ensure that we know everyone’s role.”